saltstack/salt-get-started/fundamentals/top.md

 Now that we understand the purpose of the Top file, lets go ahead and create one.
-If you are using the Vagrant demo files you'll notice that there is already a top.sls file in the saltstack/salt folder, so we'll just update that one.
+If you are using the Vagrant demo files you'll notice that there is already a top.sls file in the saltstack/salt directory, so we'll just update that one.
 Otherwise you can create a new file.
 Add the following to your top.sls
 file: